Andrew Johnson's drunken vice-presidential inaugural address: Pre-inaugural week

 After departing Cincinnati, Johnson then traveled east through Pittsburgh, via railroads including the Northern Central Railway.
-He was traveling in company with his long-time secretary William A. Browning, and several fellow Tennesseans, including General Alvan C. Gillem and future U.S. Senator Joseph S. Fowler (all key staffers during Johnson's military administration of Tennessee), as well as Capt.
-John H. Jones, Col. J. W. Scully, Lt.
-A. K. Long (A. D. C.), Capt.
-William Tracy, James R. Dillim, and Kentuckian James Embry.
+He was traveling in company with his long-time secretary William A. Browning, and several fellow Tennesseans, including General Alvan C. Gillem and future U.S. Senator Joseph S. Fowler (all key staffers during Johnson's military administration of Tennessee).
 They stopped in Baltimore, dined at the Eutaw House, and then took a special car that departed Camden Depot at 3:30 p.m., delivering them to Washington late afternoon on March 1.

 Upon arrival Johnson took rooms at the Metropolitan Hotel.
 The day after his arrival one newspaper stated that he arrived "in fine spirits and ready to assume his important public duties," while another reported that "the health of Governor Andrew Johnson, of Tennessee, Vice President elect, is improving, but he is still unable to attend to his business."
 He had apparently secured a "new formal black frockcoat, a silk vest, and doeskin pants" for the occasion of his inauguration.
 As festivities for the upcoming inauguration got underway, on the evening of March 3, Johnson attended a "lavish" party thrown by John W. Forney, "with whom he shared many glasses of whisky," which reportedly left Johnson with a "thunderous hangover."
 Another description of this party has it that "the wine flowed as freely as the oratory."